petsc/petsc/doc/faq/index.rst

 How do I debug if ``-start_in_debugger`` does not work on my machine?
 ---------------------------------------------------------------------

-The script https://github.com/Azrael3000/tmpi can be used with OpenMPI to run multiple MPI ranks in the debugger using tmux.
+The script https://github.com/Azrael3000/tmpi can be used to run multiple MPI ranks in the debugger using tmux.

 On newer macOS machines - one has to be in admin group to be able to use debugger.